jonathanrico/forcedotcom-user-setup/README.md

 2. Navigate to the build folder using the terminal or command prompt
 3. If you're using **OS X** run the following command : `sh build.sh`
 4. If you want to run the ant target directly use the following command : `ant deploy -DrunAllTests=false -DcheckOnly=false

-#### How to create new files :

-For now you'll have to create them in Salesforce and then run the retrieve target or create them manually in your editor.